MyTwitter/MyTwitter/README.md

 - - -
 The MyTwitter Powershell module is a module created to interact with Twitter.
 It uses Twitter's OAuth API to tweet, send direct messages and hopefully more functionality is to come!

+For instructions on getting started with this module visit http://www.adamtheautomator.com/twitter-powershell/.

 09/30/14 - Added proper special character handling/escaping function and integrate.

 09/30/14 - Fixed exporting the Set-OAuthAuthorization function so that operator can manually set up registry entries by calling the function.